NRCan/RICorDE/README.md

 Once your parameter.ini file is prepared and you've decided on your run arguments, prepare your python call as shown above.
 For example:

-`python -O RICorDE/main.py -rd path/to/my/work -t r0 path/to/parameter.ini`
+`python RICorDE/main.py -rd path/to/my/work -t r0 path/to/parameter.ini`

-then execute this in your pyqgis environment (the '-O' flag removes some debug checks and speeds things up a bit).
+then execute this in your pyqgis environment.
 On Windows, this is typically accomplished via a batch script which performs the environment setup then makes the RICorDE call.
 An example of such a batch script is provided in the [tutorials folder](tutorial\bryant2022_fred12\run_tutorial.bat) (be sure to edit this with your own paths).
+Once you're confident the run is configured correctly, python's '-O' flag can be passed to remove some checks.

 ### Custom Scripting

-For more flexibility, RICorDE methods can be called in custom scripts by referencing the session methods in [ricorde/scripts.py](ricorde/scripts.py).
+For more flexibility, RICorDE methods can be called in custom python scripts by referencing the session methods in [ricorde/scripts.py](ricorde/scripts.py) directly.
 The function [_run_from_params_](ricorde/runrs.py) provides a nice example (this is the default behaviour of the CLI call) and calls the following hi-level function sequence:

     run_dataPrep() #Clean and load inputs into memory. run_HAND() #Build the HAND raster from the DEM using whiteboxtools